niamu/digimon-card-game/README.md

 This is a loop that continues until all the cards within the card set have been written.
 After which either a new card set is started or the end of the deck has been encoded.

-**9th byte**: `11000001`
+**8th byte**: `00000011`
-- Card count (2 bits zero-based counting): `11`
+- Card count (8 bits zero-based counting): `11`

+**9th byte**: `00000001`
 - Parallel ID (3 bits) for the card: `000`
   - If the card is the original and not an alternate art the value is zero.
 Otherwise the canonical number is the one used in the image filename.
 [BT5-086_P3.png](https://digimoncard.com/images/cardlist/card/BT5-086_P3.png) has a parallel ID of 3
-- Card number offset (remaining 3 bits of the first byte): `001`
+- Card number offset (remaining 5 bits of the first byte): `00001`
   - The Digi-Egg card in this example belongs to the "ST1" card set and has the number "01"
   - An offset of the number is stored which is equal to the current card number being stored (1 in this example) subtracted by the previous card number stored in the card set (starting at 0) where this is the first card of the set
-  -  If the number cannot be contained in the remaining 3 bits it is continue to the next byte using the first bit as a carry bit.
+  -  If the number cannot be contained in the remaining 5 bits it is continue to the next byte using the first bit as a carry bit.
 If the carry bit is 0 that means the number is concluded in that byte.
 If the carry bit is 1 that means the number spans to the next byte using the remaining 7 bits for the number)

 ### Deck Name